-4745/4746 TRANSPORTATION TECHNOLOGY I / II (1 hr)
+4745/4746 TRANSPORTATION TECHNOLOGY I / II (1 hr) Gr 9-12 0.5/0.5 credit

-Transportation Technology is designed for students to enjoy as they explore hands on projects based learning.
-Students will learn about various modes of transportation and the technology associated with them, build, test, analyze and fix their projects to get from point A to point B. Throughout the course students will consider innovative alternative /sustainable energies with random methods of propulsion while discussing and incorporating suitable technologies.
-Topics may include a historical perspective on transportation systems, aerospace, automotive, cargo and resources shipping, traditional / nontraditional engines or systems of power, and future transportation systems.
+Transportation Technology is designed for students to enjoy hands-on project-based learning.
+Students will learn about various modes of transportation and the technology associated with them as they build, test, analyze and fix their projects to get from point A to point B. Throughout the course students will consider innovative alternative /sustainable energies with random methods of propulsion while discussing and incorporating suitable technologies.
+Topics may include a historical perspective on transportation systems, aerospace, automotive, cargo and resources shipping, traditional/nontraditional engines, or systems of power, and future transportation systems.
 This class includes hands-on projects that differ from year-to-year.
 Examples of possible projects could include: recycled vehicles; R.P.V. (random propulsion vehicles); model scratch rockets; hot air balloons; Styrofoam boats; Hover Crafts; Maglev vehicles (magnetic levitation), unique paper and balsa scratch airplanes; and others.
-Students will have fun developing their high demand hands on technical problem solving skills through exciting projects connected to the technology of transportation.
+Students will have fun developing their high demand hands on technical problem-solving skills through exciting projects connected to the technology of transportation.